Aliases for SLC26A5 Gene

 GeneCards Summary for SLC26A5 Gene

-SLC26A5 (Solute Carrier Family 26 (Anion Exchanger), Member 5) is a Protein Coding gene.
-Diseases associated with SLC26A5 include dfnb61 nonsyndromic hearing loss and deafness and deafness, autosomal recessive 61.
-GO annotations related to this gene include spectrin binding and secondary active sulfate transmembrane transporter activity.
+SLC26A5 (Solute Carrier Family 26 Member 5) is a Protein Coding gene.
+Diseases associated with SLC26A5 include Deafness, Autosomal Recessive 61 and Dfnb61 Nonsyndromic Hearing Loss And Deafness.
+GO annotations related to this gene include spectrin binding and sulfate transmembrane transporter activity.
 An important paralog of this gene is SLC26A2.

 UniProtKB/Swiss-Prot for SLC26A5 Gene